Kharkiv: Economy

-International Economic Forum

-The International Economic Forum: Innovations.
-Investments.
-Kharkiv Innitiatives! is being conducted in Kharkiv every year.

-In 2015, the International Economic Forum: Innovations.
-Investments.
-Kharkiv Innitiatives! was attended by the diplomatic corps representatives from 17 world countries, working in Ukraine together with top-management of trans-national corporations and investment funds; plus Ukrainian People's Deputies; plus Ukrainian Central government officials, who determine the national economic development strategy; plus local government managers, who perform practical steps in implementing that strategy; plus managers of technical assistance to Ukraine; plus business and NGO's representatives; plus media people.

-The key topics of the plenary sessions and panel discussions of the International Economic Forum: Innovations.
-Investments.
-Kharkiv Innitiatives! are the implementation of Strategy for Sustainable Development "Ukraine – 2020", the results achieved and plan of further actions to reform the local government and territorial organization of power in Ukraine, export promotion and attraction of investments in Ukraine, new opportunities for public-private partnerships, practical steps to create "electronic government", issues of energy conservation and development of oil and gas industry in the Kharkiv Region, creating an effective system of production and processing of agricultural products, investment projects that will receive funding from the State Fund for Regional Development, development of international integration, preparation for privatization of state enterprises.

-International Industrial Exhibitions

-The international industrial exhibitions are usually conducted at the Radmir Expohall exhibition center in Kharkiv.

 Industrial corporations

-During the Soviet era, Kharkiv was the capital of industrial production in Ukraine and a large centre of industry and commerce in the USSR.
-After the collapse of the Soviet Union the largely defence-systems-oriented industrial production of the city decreased significantly.
+During the Soviet era, Kharkiv was the capital of industrial production in Ukraine and a large center of industry and commerce in the USSR.
+After the collapse of the Soviet Union the largely defense-systems-oriented industrial production of the city decreased significantly.
 In the early 2000s, the industry started to recover and adapt to market economy needs.
-The enterprises form machine-building, electro-technology, instrument-making, and energy conglomerates.
+The enterprises comprise machine-building, electro-technology, instrument-making, and energy conglomerates.

-State-owned industrial giants, such as Turboatom and Elektrotyazhmash occupy 17% of the heavy power equipment construction (e.g., turbines) market worldwide.
+State-owned industrial giants, such as Turboatom and Elektrovazhmash occupy 17% of the heavy power equipment construction (e.g., turbines) market worldwide.
 Multipurpose aircraft are produced by the Antonov aircraft manufacturing plant.
-The Malyshev factory produces not only armoured fighting vehicles, but also harvesters.
+The Malyshev factory produces not only armored fighting vehicles, but also harvesters.
 Khartron is the leading designer of space and commercial control systems in Ukraine and the former CIS.